expo/harvard-cs50-app/README.md

 javascript by Oliviu Stoian from the Noun Project celebration hat by Surya from the Noun Project
-C File by Hea Poh Lin from the Noun Project
+C File by Hea Poh Lin from the Noun Project pause by Raphaël Buquet from the Noun Project play by Raphaël Buquet from the Noun Project minimize by Garrett Knoll from the Noun Project